Understand an Accountant’s role

 Value Extraction Checklist

 Even though the accounting profession enjoys a long history of more than half a century, the agenda around its research only occurred in the last decade of the 20th century as per The Accounting Historians.
 The profession now sees accountants working in various industries in different positions, influencing the growth of entities big or small through their input on topics ranging from accurate management of financial resources to cash flow, tax or audit.
 Accountants today, can be found working as Freelancers, Virtual Advisers, CFO’s, Business advisors, Financial analysts, CEO’s, Finance Directors, Management Accountants amongst many other roles.
+It can be said that the accountant’s role has evolved into one of a business adviser.

-Accountants, with their incredible analytical capabilities, years of practical training and a sharp eye for detail provide useful insights through reports and dashboards while keeping financial data up-to-date, they also ensure a company’s compliance with local laws & regulations and help entrepreneurs prepare for complex tax situations, which can be extremely crucial when expanding into new territories.
+An accountant’s role varies, with their incredible analytical capabilities, years of practical training and a sharp eye for detail provide useful insights through reports and dashboards while keeping financial data up-to-date, they also ensure a company’s compliance with local laws & regulations and help entrepreneurs prepare for complex tax situations, which can be extremely crucial when expanding into new territories.

 By the time you finish this article, you should be able to:

-- Understand what an accountant does?
+- Understand what an accountant’s role in your business

 - Decide if you want to pursue a career in accounting